DavidZafa/IA-Sample-Teach/README.md

 There are actually only two limitations:

 1. The references can’t go in circles.
 JavaScript will throw an error if we try to assign __proto__ in a circle.
 2. The value of __proto__ can be either an object or null.
-All other values (like primitives) are ignored.
+All other values are ignored.
 Also it may be obvious, but still: there can be only one [[Prototype]].
 An object may not inherit from two others.

 # Read/Write Rules
 The prototype is only used for reading properties.

-For data properties (not getters/setters) write/delete operations work directly with the object.
+For data propertie, write/delete operations work directly with the object.

 In the example below, we assign its own walk method to rabbit:
 ```js